simiat/Project_Group19/page1.md

 ![17.ZirconIRI2](/immagini_markdown/17.ZirconIRI2.png)

 We can see that zircon is described by the classes **TechnicalCharacteristic** and **CulturalPropertyDefinition** (they both belong to the Denotative Description Ontology in ArCo), although we know that, by consulting the ArCo Ontology, these minerals are included in the class 'Mineral', for example quartz ([https://w3id.org/arco/resource/Mineral/quarzo](https://w3id.org/arco/resource/Mineral/quarzo)), or 'Natural Heritage', like topaz or zircon.
 We are interested in how many entities labelled “zircone” we could find under the two classes cited above.
-Firstly, we tried the following procedure for zircon: we used the operator ASK to ask ArCo knowledge graph if there are entities with the label “zircone” respectively belonging to the class TechnicalCharacteristic.
+Firstly, we tried the following procedure for zircon: we used the operator **ASK** to ask ArCo knowledge graph if there are entities with the label “zircone” belonging to the class TechnicalCharacteristic.
 The query returns an affirmative response (“true”):

 ```sparql
 PREFIX a-dd: <https://w3id.org/arco/ontology/denotative-description/>